atharvm416/Driver_Alert_System/README.md

 * In addition, the system can be used in various real-world scenarios, such as commercial fleets, personal vehicles, and public transportation systems.
 This system can also be integrated with other safety features such as lane departure warning systems and automatic emergency braking systems to further improve overall safety.

-* Overall, the real-time scope of the system can help reduce the number of accidents caused by distracted driving, thus saving lives and reducing the economic burden of accidents.
+* Overall, the real-time scope of the system should reduce the number of accidents caused due to the distraction of driving, thus saving lives and reducing the economic burden of accidents.

 * However, there are also some limitations to this project.
 Firstly, the system relies on the accuracy of the self-trained model, which can be affected by factors such as lighting and camera angle.
 Secondly, the system may not be able to detect all instances of distracted behavior, as it is limited to the behaviors it has been trained to recognize.
 Thirdly, the system may not be compatible with all types of vehicles or driving situations.
 Lastly, the system may be affected by false alarms, which could potentially cause driver distraction and reduce the effectiveness of the system.